slviajero/tinybasic/MANUAL.md

 USR(0,x) returns an interpreter parameter or capability.
 The program can find out which platform it is running on.
 Please look at examples/00tutorial/hinv.bas for a list of the parameters and return values.

 Function numbers 1 to 31 are assigned to the I/O streams.
-Currently only USR(f, 0) is implemented for the I/O streams.
+Currently only USR(f, 0) is implemented for all I/O streams.
 They output the status of the stream.

 Function numbers 32 and above can be used to implement individual commands.
 See below for more information.